vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 - Phishing and web protection.
 - Malware scanning.
 - Network protection (preview).
-- Additional breach prevention through integration with Microsoft Intune and Conditional Access.
+- More breach prevention through integration with Microsoft Intune and Conditional Access.

 Read the announcement [here](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/microsoft-defender-for-endpoint-is-now-available-on-android/ba-p/3626100).

 ## Privacy Controls

-Microsoft Defender for Endpoint on Android enables Privacy Controls for both the Admins and the End Users.
-This includes the controls for enrolled (MDM) and unenrolled (MAM) devices.
-Admins can configure the privacy in the alert report while End Users can configure the information shared to their organization.
+Microsoft Defender for Endpoint on Android enables privacy controls for both administrators and end users, and includes controls for enrolled (MDM) and unenrolled (MAM) devices.
+Administrators can configure the privacy in the alert report while End Users can configure the information shared to their organization.
 For more information, see [privacy controls(MDM)](android-configure.md#privacy-controls) and [privacy controls (MAM)](android-configure-mam.md#configure-privacy-controls).

 ## Optional Permissions and Disable Web Protection